Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

 A record has many properties, for example, a todo record has the todo description, priority, progress, creation time, last modified and completed time, and many other properties.
 A record can also contain an identifier field, which holds an ID of another record.
 Setting this field's value establishes a relation between the records, for example, a calendar event contains the ID of a calendar book to which it belongs.

-Records are stored as instances of the [Tizen.Pims.Calendar.CalendarRecord](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) class.
+Records are stored as instances of the [Tizen.Pims.Calendar.CalendarRecord](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) class.
 The following examples illustrate creating a new record and retrieving an existing record by using its ID:

 -   Creating a new record:

-    ```
+    ```csharp
     var record = new CalendarRecord(CalendarViews.Event.Uri);
     ```

 - Retrieving an existing record:

-    ```
+    ```csharp
     var manager = new CalendarManager();
     var record = manager.Get(CalendarViews.Event.Uri, eventId);
     ```

-To manage the record, you can use the classes of the [Tizen.Pims.Calendar.CalendarViews](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarViews.html) namespace and the [Tizen.Pims.Calendar.CalendarTypes](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarTypes.html) class:
+To manage the record, you can use the classes of the [Tizen.Pims.Calendar.CalendarViews](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarViews.html) namespace and the [Tizen.Pims.Calendar.CalendarTypes](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarTypes.html) class:

 -   URI

     A record type is identified by a structure called the view.
-For example, the [Tizen.Pims.Calendar.CalendarViews.Event](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarViews.Event.html) class describes the properties of the calendar event record.
+For example, the [Tizen.Pims.Calendar.CalendarViews.Event](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarViews.Event.html) class describes the properties of the calendar event record.
 Every class in the Tizen.Pims.Calendar.CalendarViews namespace has a `Uri` field that uniquely identifies the view.
 In many cases, you must provide the `Uri` value to indicate what type of record you want to create or operate on.

-    ```
+    ```csharp
     var record = new CalendarRecord(CalendarViews.Event.Uri);
     ```